wwlyn/red_pitaya_pyrpl_pid/README.md

 ### Static IP Configuration

 Set a static IP to avoid random IP changes on MIT SECURE network:
+- Connect to the Red Pitaya main page
 - Navigate to System → Network Manager → Static IP
 - Configure your preferred IP address